Parallel-in-time solution of hyperbolic PDE systems via characteristic-variable block preconditioning: Conservative nonlinear systems: Parallel-in-time solution

 where we now use the shorthand $\Phi^{n}_0 := \Phi^{\textrm{lin}}( \bm{q}^n )$ for readability.
 To transform this discretized system to characteristic variables we need to introduce the discretized left and right eigenvector matrices $({\cal R}_0^n )^{-1}$ and ${\cal R}_0^n \in \mathbb{R}^{\ell n_x \times \ell n_x}$, respectively.
 These are $\ell \times \ell$ block matrices where the $ij$th block is a diagonal matrix corresponding to the values of the $ij$th element of $(R_0^n)^{-1}$ and $R_0^n$, respectively, over the grid points, i.e., these matrices generalize those in \eqref{eq:acoustic-calR} that discretize the eigenvectors of the flux Jacobian in \eqref{eq:acoustic}.
 Multiplying the $n$th equation in \eqref{eq:linearized-all-at-once} on the left by $({\cal R}_0^{n+1})^{-1}$ we get the characteristic-space residual equation

 Re-ordering this system to be blocked by characteristic variable gives:

 where the blocks $\wh{{\cal A}}_{0,ii}, \wh{{\cal A}}_{0,ij} \in \mathbb{R}^{n_x n_t \times n_x n_t}$, $j \neq i$, are given by

-We now propose an $\ell \times \ell$ block preconditioner $\wh{{\cal P}}$ by truncating $\wh{\cal A}_0$ to be either block diagonal or block lower triangular:\footnote{An alternative way to think about these preconditioners are that they replace the $\ell \times \ell$ block time-stepping operator $\wh{\Phi}_0^{n}$ in \eqref{eq:linearized-all-at-once} with its block diagonal or its block lower triangular part, respectively.}
+We now propose an $\ell \times \ell$ block preconditioner $\wh{{\cal P}}$ by truncating $\wh{\cal A}_0$ to be block diagonal: \footnote{An alternative way to think about this preconditioner is that it replaces the $\ell \times \ell$ block time-stepping operator $\wh{\Phi}_0^{n}$ in \eqref{eq:linearized-all-at-once} with its block diagonal.}

+Another preconditioning possibility concerns block triangular approximations to $\wh{{\cal A}}_{0}$; however, we omit discussion of these, since results (not shown here) indicate little or no difference in convergence behavior compared to $\wh{{\cal P}}_D^{-1}$.

-Analogous to the acoustics preconditioners in \cref{sec:acoustics-prec}, we consider also alternative preconditioners $\wt{{\cal P}}_D$ and $\wt{{\cal P}}_L$ as in \eqref{eq:prec-approx-def} based on replacing $\wh{A}_{0,ii}$ in $\wh{{\cal P}}_D$ and $\wh{{\cal P}}_L$, respectively, with approximate diagonal blocks $\wt{A}_{0,ii}$.
+Analogous to the acoustics preconditioners in \cref{sec:acoustics-prec}, we consider also an alternative preconditioner $\wt{{\cal P}}_D$ as in \eqref{eq:prec-approx-def} based on replacing $\wh{A}_{0,ii}$ in $\wh{{\cal P}}_D$ with approximate diagonal blocks $\wt{A}_{0,ii}$.
 A straightforward way of developing a potentially suitable approximate time-stepping operator $\wt{\Phi}_{ii}^n$ is to discretize, with a Roe-like flux, the $i$th characteristic variable in the decoupled characteristic system from the right-hand side of \eqref{eq:linearized-char-PDE}.
 Doing so yields a $\wt{\Phi}^{n}_{ii}$ with action given by

 with flux $ \wh{g}_{i+1/2}^n = \frac{1}{2} \big[ \big( \lambda_{i+1}^{n} \wh{e}^{n}_{i+1} + \lambda_{i}^{n} \wh{e}^{n}_{i} \big) - \big| \lambda_{i}^{*,n} \big| \big( \wh{e}^{n}_{i+1} - \wh{e}^{n}_{i} \big) \big] $.